 We welcome all prospective graduate students to the Graduate School at Jarvis Christian University.
-The 0ffice of the Graduate School is housed in the Charles E. Meyer Building, Suite S-39.
-The Graduate School is led by a Dean, Dr. Saliba D. Mukoro, who reports directly to the Provost and Vice President for Academic Affairs, Dr. Glenell Lee-Pruitt.
+The Office of the Graduate School is housed in the Charles E. Meyer Building, Suite S-39.
+The Graduate School is led by a Dean, Dr. Saliba D. Mukoro, who reports directly to the Interim Provost and Vice President for Academic Affairs, Dr. Cynthia Hester.
 The Graduate School has a Graduate Council made up of Graduate Program Coordinators, appointed graduate faculty members, and selected graduate students.
 The Council is chaired by the Graduate School Dean.

 The Graduate School is responsible for enforcing minimum general standards of graduate work at Jarvis Christian University and for the coordination of graduate degree programs in the various Divisions and Departments.
 General policies and standards of the Graduate School are established by the Graduate Council.
 The responsibility for the detailed, day- to-day operations of graduate programs lies with the individual departments, and Divisions offering the programs.

-The Graduate School is also responsible for processing admission applications to the graduate programs; monitors graduate students progress while on the various graduate programs; recommend graduate students that have completed all their requirement for graduation to the Provost and Vice President for Academic Affairs for graduation from the University, and the award of their degrees by the University President, Dr. Lester C. Newman.
+The Graduate School is also responsible for processing admission applications to the graduate programs; monitors graduate students progress while on the various graduate programs; recommends graduate students that have completed all their requirement for graduation to the Provost and Vice President for Academic Affairs for graduation from the University, and the awarding of their degrees by the University President, Dr. Glenell Lee-Pruitt.

 Prospective graduate students may now apply for admissions to the following graduate programs that will commence in the Spring of 2023.